Sample Hyperliquid Policy rules

 locking your tokens into the bridge contract and crediting the amount to

-Hyperliquid.
-We have also added the "Allowance" transaction type, which is
+We have also added the "Allowance" and "Contract call" transaction types, which are

 technically not required when depositing using the Hyperliquid web app but is